Below we outline how the school has planned to use its allocation of funding which is called the pupil premium for the academic year 2018/2019

 While our numbers of children on the SEN Register for Pupil Premium Allocation is quite low, we do have a large proportion of these pupils who for various reasons have an 'Additional Need' requirement and a number are only a step away from the SEN register - hence the intervention strategies we use for pupils with SEN will also be used for Pupil Premium children if teacher assessment or data evidence suggests that would benefit from this,

-Our pupil premium allocation for 2018/19 is £35,325.The money is used to provide a framework of provision that directly targets pupils who are deemed to be eligible for pupil premium money or are classed as vulnerable.
+Our pupil premium allocation for 2018/19 was £35,325.The money was used to provide a framework of provision that directly targets pupils who are deemed to be eligible for pupil premium money or are classed as vulnerable.

-The effectiveness of this spend can be accounted for via SENCo and Headteacher reports that relate specifically to the performance of pupil premium and vulnerable target groups (see EYFS Profile results, Phonics Screening Results, KS1 and KS 2 pupil results for pupil identified as pupil premium, Scholar Pack Assessment Reports, SENCO reports and tracking information and parent feedback relating to HSL work and general school performance).
+The effectiveness of this spend can be accounted for via SENDCo and Headteacher reports that relate specifically to the performance of pupil premium and vulnerable target groups (see EYFS Profile results, Phonics Screening Results, KS1 and KS 2 pupil results for pupil identified as pupil premium, School Assessment Reports, SENDCO reports and tracking information and parent feedback relating to general school performance).

 - Narrowing the gap in attainment of FSM children through comprehensive intervention support throughout the school including Extra and Above Support and intervention projects in and outside of class and the improvement of feedback from staff working with Pupil Premium to demonstrate impact and more closely monitor progress.